A lot of your behavior can be explained by an interesting psychological phenomenon that marketers use constantly.

 Brandon and Dan from Zen Dude Fitness use themselves as a proof of concept for their coaching and programs:

 You can take your audience through your journey to achieving whatever outcome it is that you help your audience achieve.
-You can write the story out, provide before and after photos, even just tell your story through audio or video.
+Write the story out, provide before and after photos, even just tell your story through audio or video.

 This is hands down the easiest way to demonstrate case studies and proof of concept social proof.